 Specimen (Patient) — The discrete portion of body fluid or tissue taken for examination, study, or analysis of one or more quantities or characteristics to determine the character of the whole.

-NOTE — Sample shall be collected as specified in CLSI GP43-A4 Procedures for the collection of arterial blood specimens; Approved Standard.
+NOTE — Sample shall be collected as specified in CLSI GP43-A4 Procedures for the collection of arterial blood specimens;

 Analytical Specificity — In quantitative testing the ability of a measurement procedure to determine only the measurand it purports to measure or the extent to which the assay responds only to all subsets of a specified measurand, and not to other substances present in the sample.